OkorieWare/TTSyntax/README.md

 TODO: Low priority

-- In order to achieve the desired effect, TTSyntax also disabled validation for (JavaScript, SCSS) .tt documents.
+- In order to achieve the desired effect, TTSyntax also suspends validation for (JavaScript, SCSS, JSON) .tt documents.

 - VSCode only activates the extension after the first .tt document is loaded.
-For the time being, when you initially open a VSCode window, you will need to re-open your .tt document, or toggle your .tt document tab and another tab.
+For the time being, when you initially open a VSCode window, you will need to re-open your .tt document, or toggle between another tab and your .tt document tab.

-## 1.0.1

-Initial release of TTSyntax